-- Contact Charlbury Surgery by e-mail & attempt to request an appointment this way or attempt to open lines of communication with a doctor in this way.
-This most definitely is an incorrect approach and your request will be ignored.
-Our reception team are on hand to receive your telephone calls and can not be expected to monitor two lines of communication at the same time!
-The same is true for the doctors.
+- Please don’t contact the surgery by e-mail & try to request an appointment this way, or attempt to open lines of communication with a doctor this way, it won’t work and your request will be ignored.
+Our reception team are on hand to receive your telephone calls and can’t monitor two lines of communication at the same time, this is also true for the doctors.

 Due to COVID-19 we request you don't come into the surgery to book your appointment.
-Appointments may be made by telephone on 01608 811680 or using the online system.
+Appointments should be made by telephone on 01608 811680 or using the online system.

 We are open 8:00am to 6:30pm Monday to Friday.

 Emergencies are prioritised over routine booked appointments.
-If you have an urgent health problem which can not wait until the surgery is open please call 111.
+If you have an urgent health problem which can’t wait until the surgery is open please call 111.

 Our normal appointments have recently been extended to 15 minutes in total (this includes the time the doctor has to read your notes, make a medical assessment, formulate your treatment plan & explain it & document your consultation).
 It is important to try to adhere strictly to time slots (barring emergencies) for the sake of other patients.
 If each appointment slot runs over by just 60 seconds then the clinician would be 20 minutes late after 20 calls.
 If the doctor had to spend an extra 3 minutes with every patient then they will be an hour behind for their 20th telephone call.
 Please ask reception if you feel you need to book a double slot.
 Please help your doctor or nurse run on time as they are under enormous time pressure.

 Patients will be offered the next available appointment with their "named doctor" where possible.
 Your named GP is allocated to you by the practice.
-If your named GP has changed recently it is probably because your GP has reduced their clinical commitment or a new GP has joined the practice.
-New patients to the practice will usually be allocated to the most recent member of our clinical team.
+If your named GP has changed recently it is probably because your GP has retired or reduced their clinical commitment or, a new GP has joined the practice.
+New patients to the practice will all initially be allocated to Dr Brookes-White as she is currently the only clinical partner at the surgery, you will then be allocated your named doctor after a few weeks.
 If you don't know who your "named doctor" is, please ask reception when you next contact the surgery.